Athens Archaeological Sites Guide to Explore Ancient Greek History

 7. Aristotle’s School (Lyceum), the philosophical school founded by Aristotle, where many of his teachings were developed.

-This comprehensive access allows visitors to dive deep into Athens’ ancient past, experiencing a wide array of historical sites without purchasing separate tickets.
+This comprehensive access allows visitors to dive deep into Athens’ ancient past, experiencing a wide array of Athens historical sites without purchasing separate tickets.

 Validity and Pricing